didik131/helpdeskIT/How-to-add-a-new-language.md

 3. Add the language code to the `LANGUAGES` constant in [Language.php](https://github.com/opensupports/opensupports/blob/master/server/models/Language.php#L6)
 4. Create a element with the language code in the array returned by `getTexts()` in [MailTexts.php](https://github.com/opensupports/opensupports/blob/master/server/data/MailTexts.php).
 Insert the corresponding translations for each mail template.

-One the changes are made, you can create a PR with those.
+Once the changes are made, you can create a PR with those.
 Once it's merged, you will need to wait to the next OpenSupports release to see the changes.

 If you want to test the changes you can build your own version by setting up the development environment and [building a package](https://github.com/opensupports/opensupports/blob/master/README.md#building).
 It will create a `.zip` file ready for installation with your changes.